 8. You have a sibling in an elementary or secondary school that charges tuition

 The federal government specifically notes that paying private elementary and secondary school tuition is a special circumstance that could impact your financial need and reduce your expected family contribution to the cost of college.

 If you have a sibling or family member attending a private elementary or secondary school, let your financial aid office know after you submit the FAFSA.
 Provide supporting documentation to show how much the tuition costs.
 Some colleges may treat these expenses as a reduction in income and increase your need-based financial aid accordingly.

 What is a letter of extenuating circumstances for financial aid?

-The COVID-19 pandemic has had a major impact on family incomes the past couple of years, and so colleges are currently accepting more financial aid appeals than ever before.
+The COVID-19 pandemic has impacted some family incomes over the past couple of years.
+As a result, colleges are currently accepting more financial aid appeals than ever before.

 According to a new survey from the National Association of Student Financial Aid Administrators (NASFAA), more than half of colleges reported an increase in the number of “professional judgment requests” in 2020.

 A professional judgment request is just a fancy way of describing a third-party reexamination of a student’s FAFSA offer.